shmohammadi86/ACTIONet_legacy/README.md

 # Installation

 ## Prerequisites
 1. For optimal performance, link this library with the [MKL](https://software.intel.com/en-us/mkl).
-Please follow [this](https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo) link to install MKL on ubuntu-like systems.
+Please follow [this](https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo) and [this](https://github.com/eddelbuettel/mkl4deb) links to install MKL on ubuntu-like systems.

 2. For running batch-correction and graph-based clustering (Leiden), you need to install [Harmony](https://github.com/immunogenomics/harmony) and [NetLibR](https://github.com/shmohammadi86/NetLibR), respectively.